ivanov-slk/tma-deployment-configurations/README.md

 Deployment configurations for the Temperature Monitoring Applicaiton.

-The Temperature Monitoring Application is an educational Kafka app, used as a playground for exploring common Kafka/streaming/microservice topics.
+The Temperature Monitoring Application is an educational Kafka app, used as a playground for learning Go and exploring common Kafka/streaming/microservice topics.

 ## Services